Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 More formally, the precedence of such properties is:

-#@SECTION: 1. attributes of SwDataDefProps deﬁned on ApplicationDataType which may
+ 1. attributes of SwDataDefProps deﬁned on ApplicationDataType which may

 be overwritten by

-#@SECTION: 2. attributes of SwDataDefProps deﬁned on ImplementationDataType which
+ 2. attributes of SwDataDefProps deﬁned on ImplementationDataType which

 may be overwritten by

-#@SECTION: 3. attributes of SwDataDefProps deﬁned on DataPrototype which may be over
+3. attributes of SwDataDefProps deﬁned on DataPrototype which may be over

 written by

-#@SECTION: 4. attributes of SwDataDefProps deﬁned on InstantiationDataDefProps
+4. attributes of SwDataDefProps deﬁned on InstantiationDataDefProps

 which may be overwritten by

-#@SECTION: 5. attributes of SwDataDefProps deﬁned on ParameterAccess respectively Ar
+5. attributes of SwDataDefProps deﬁned on ParameterAccess respectively Ar

 gument which may be overwritten by

-#@SECTION: 6. attributes of SwDataDefProps deﬁned on FlatInstanceDescriptor which
+6. attributes of SwDataDefProps deﬁned on FlatInstanceDescriptor which

 may be overwritten by

-#@SECTION: 7. attributes of SwDataDefProps deﬁned on McDataInstance
+7. attributes of SwDataDefProps deﬁned on McDataInstance

 (cid:99)()